Chapter 2 - Tests, loops and functions#

 For the MPM predictor, do not forget to account for the fact that the sediment is only transported if the critical value (\(\theta_{cr} = 0.047\) empirically determined by Meyer-Peter and Mueller) is being exceeded.

-3. Create a function converting non-dimensional transport into dimensional transport \(qs\) (in m2/s) using Eq.
-(5) and call it conv_phi_qs.py.
+3. Define a function converting non-dimensional transport into dimensional transport \(qs\) (in $m^2\ s^{-1}) using Eq.
+(5) and call it conv_phi_qs.

-5. Now answer the following questions as brief comments in your script:
+5. Now answer the following questions briefly:

 1. Why is creating a function outside of your script preferable to creating the function within your script?